This post may contain affiliate links. If you purchase through my links, I might receive a small commission, at no additional cost to you.

-The best Jasper hikes start the furthest south on Highway 93 at Athabasca Glacier one hour and fifteen minutes away from Jasper.
+The best Jasper hikes start the furthest south on Highway 93 at Athabasca Glacier, one hour and fifteen minutes away from Jasper.
 This is a spectacular hike you don’t want to miss.
 It’s a must-see and completely worth the drive.
 The other hikes (Athabasca Falls, Wabasso Lake, Valley of the Five Lakes, Edith Cavell) are found closer to Jasper on the same highway.
-Patricia Lake Circle is just north of the town of Jasper while Maligne Canyon and the Opal Hills hike are found southeast from town on Maligne Lake Road.
-These hikes create long-lasting memories with their views, gorgeous mountain-fed lakes and rushing water making them perfect mountain hikes.
+Patricia Lake Circle is just north of the town of Jasper, while Maligne Canyon and the Opal Hills hike are found southeast of town on Maligne Lake Road.
+These hikes create long-lasting memories with their stunning views, gorgeous mountain-fed lakes, and rushing water, making them perfect for mountain hikes.

 Table of Contents